THE INFLUENCE OF THE FATHER and EARLY SOCIALIZATION ON KITTENS' TEMPERAMENTS

 Adapting to a New Home

 Our kittens are fully weaned by 6-7 weeks of age.
 The queens generally lose interest in their kittens by the time they are weaned and/or shortly afterwards and some do get aggressive (rough) with their kittens, particularly if they come into season again which tends to happen during the spring and fall months.
 This is nature's way of telling the kittens that the time is coming for them to "leave the nest" soon.
-Our kittens are generally ready to leave for their new home at around 10 weeks of age or more depending on maturity and what age we feel they are ready for the type/distance of travel required.
+Our kittens are generally ready to leave for their new home at around 10 - 16 weeks of age and sometimes longer depending on maturity and what age we feel they are ready for the type/distance of travel required.
 By this age they are eating very well on their own, litter box trained and scratching post trained.
 They have been socialized with adults, children, the adult cats and are use to dogs.
 This protocol is based on the recommendation of 35 year veteran, respected cat breeder/author Eveleth C. Cowles

 "Pet customers want to raise a kitten from an early age.
 Kittens should be 9 weeks old with the first shot when they go to a new home.
 At this age they adapt very quickly with a minimum of stress.
 As time passes it becomes more and more difficult to adjust to new surroundings and other animals."
 Her book is endorsed by William S. Walker D.V.M.and CFA.